mhorga/mhorga.github.io/_posts/2015-12-28-generics-in-swift.markdown

 In this case `array4` becomes an `Array<Int>` by type inference.

 For dictionaries there is more information offered.
-A dictionary is a struct defined like this `Dictionary<Key : Hashable, Value>`.
+A dictionary is a struct defined as `Dictionary<Key : Hashable, Value>`.
 What follows after __:__ is either a `supertype` or a `protocol` the key conforms to, and it is named __type constraint__.
 Dictionaries also have type inferral:

 {% highlight swift %}
 let ints: [Int: String] = [10: "ten"]